nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target User Profile:**
 * Tech savvy admin staff in Ear, Nose, Throat (ENT) department
-* Has a need to manage a significant number of contacts
+* Has a need to manage a significant number of patients/appointments
 * Prefer desktop apps over other types
 * Can type fast
 * Prefer typing to mouse interactions